dat14dka/ICM-DQN/README.md

 Running an already trained agent:
 1. For runnig the agent, it needs 3 folders with 4 files in each.
-(If your running the agent, then the agent will save its progress after each episode, in the checkpoints-folder)
+(If you're running the agent, then the agent will save its progress after each specified amount of episodes, in the checkpoints-folder)

 2. Paste these 3 folders, containing the files in the "checkpoints" folder